 - Reduced likelihood of engaging in adolescent risk-taking behaviors

-- Reduced risk of physical and mental health problems through the seventh decade of life
+- Reduced risk of physical and mental health problems late in life

 Based on this evidence, it's clear that parental love is more than just a vague, fuzzy warm feeling.
 It has real protective value in keeping your child safe from life's hazards and challenges.

-While every parent has the intention of cultivating a positive relationship with his child, often some factors are not fully within our control.
+While most parents have the intention of cultivating a positive relationship with his child, often some factors are not fully within our control.

 Factors Affecting Your Relationship With Your Child

 We know you love your child.
 But here are a few situations which could affect your relationship, for good or ill.

 If your family lives below the poverty line, your relationship with your child may be negatively impacted.
 The reasons for this are complex, but mostly have to do with the amount of stress placed on the family.
 If you are feeling stressed about paying for basic things like food or rent, you may unconsciously take out some of these stresses on your children or other family members.
 You may become distracted by these problems and unable to give your child as much attention as he needs.